Vaccination protects against measles - Breaking Latest News

 Germany has made important progress in the field of measles vaccination in children in recent years.
 As the current cases show, these efforts must not be slacked off.

 It remains an important health policy concern to achieve the vaccination rates of 95 percent required for measles elimination for the two vaccinations recommended by STIKO.
 In many cases, vaccinations are still too late and not, as recommended by the STIKO, until the child has reached the age of two.
 In the one to six year old age group, the proportion of children who are susceptible to measles infection is therefore still very high.
 For the affected children, the risk of disease remains increased in the period until the vaccination protection is complete.
 Especially in community facilities, such as the daycare center, this means that major outbreaks of the disease can occur, for example, when measles occurs.
 The Federal Ministry of Health is taking numerous measures to increase vaccination rates.
-In addition to the campaign of the BZgA “Germany is looking for the vaccination card” and the information sheets about the MMR vaccinations of the RKI in 15 languages, there are regulations that are planned with the Prevention Act, the draft of which was approved by the cabinet on December 17, 2014:
+In addition to the campaign of the BZgA “Germany is looking for the vaccination card” and the Information sheets about the RKI’s MMR vaccinations in 15 languages These include regulations planned with the Prevention Act, the draft of which was approved by the cabinet on December 17, 2014:

 Introduction of proof of a medical consultation in front of the day-care center